svladykin/ReplicaMap/README.md

   `unclean.leader.election.enable=false`
 - The `data` topic must be compacted.
 With some other cleanup policy clients may end up in inconsistent state:
   `cleanup.policy=compact`
-- The `data` topic must not be compacted too early, otherwise races with data loading may occur.
-  Give enough time to load the full data set from Kafka brokers to the client:
-  `min.compaction.lag.ms=7200000`
 - The `ops` and `flush` topics can be cleaned:
   `cleanup.policy=delete`
-- The `ops` and `flush` topics must have disabled time based retention, otherwise the logs may become corrupted if the updates were not frequent enough or the application was down for some time:
+- The `ops` and `flush` topics must have disabled time based retention, otherwise the logs may become corrupted if the updates were not frequent enough or if the application was down for some time:
   `retention.ms=-1`
 - For the `flush` topic retention of 1 GiB per partition must always be enough:
   `retention.bytes=1073741824`